pawsen/library-org/README.md

 ## Project Status

-Missing features
+### Missing features
-- manual `create a new book` page.
-The current way to create a new entry, is to `submit-by-isbn` which tries retrieve info about a book from google-books and openlibrary.org.
 - upload files(pdf) which then can be found from the `index` page,

-- get rating from goodreads and link
+### bugs
+- Updating a book without ISBN result in an error
+- creating a new book without ISBN result in an error

 ## docker
 Remember to copy `library.cfg_EXAMPLE` to `library.cfg` and change env variables as needed.